Teochew people: Teochew immigration to Singapore

+Teochew immigration to Thailand

+Teochew Chinese form the largest Chinese subgroup in Thailand, accounting for more than half of the Thai‑Chinese population.
+Originating from southern China, particularly the Teochew region of Guangdong, they migrated to Thailand over several centuries.
+Major waves occurred during the Ayutthaya period and again in the 19th and early 20th centuries, driven by poverty, famine, and conflict in their homeland.
+Upon arrival, Teochew migrants settled mainly in coastal and riverine market towns, where they became early pioneers in trade and agriculture.
+Many specialized in fishing, rice farming, and salt production, gradually establishing themselves as influential merchant communities, especially in Bangkok.

+Their cultural impact on Thailand has been profound.
+Teochew culinary traditions helped shape Thai cuisine, especially street food, while Teochew words entered everyday Thai vocabulary.
+For example, the Thai word for soy sauce, sii‑íu (ซีอิ๊ว), is directly derived from Teochew.
+Its pronunciation closely matches si⁷ iu⁵ (豉油) in the Teochew dialect.
+Over generations, the community has largely assimilated into Thai society, yet many families continue to maintain aspects of their heritage.
+The Teochew dialect remains widely used in business networks and community life.
+Today, the Teochew‑Thai population stands as a cornerstone of Thailand’s social and economic landscape, contributing significantly to commerce, culture, and the country’s modern identity.

 Teochew in Taiwan

 Most of the Teochew descendants in Taiwan have already been "hokkienized" ("hoklonized").
 They speak the Taiwanese Hokkien language instead of Teochew, but some Teochew are still in Chaozhou township, in Pingtung County.

 A 1926 Japanese census found that 134,800 people in Taiwan were of Teochew ancestry.

 Diaspora

-Like the rest of the Chinese diaspora, the Teochew have been known for their ability to thrive in adverse settings and harsh conditions, and to tolerate very low margins in the initial phase of a business.
-While the Chinese diaspora as a whole is known for its relative success and economically dominant position in SE Asia – so that tycoons and successful businesspeople can be found from all dialect groups, the Teochew, in particular, have acquired a special reputation for their commercial acumen and derring-do, and often have the highest socioeconomic status amongst the Chinese diaspora, especially in Thailand.
+While the Chinese diaspora as a whole is known for its relative success and economically dominant position in SE Asia – so that tycoons and successful businesspeople can be found from all dialect group – the Teochew, in particular, have acquired a special reputation for their commercial acumen and often have the highest socioeconomic status amongst the Chinese diaspora, especially in Thailand.
 Their role as rice merchants enabled them to later develop the capital needed to become the nations' bankers.